For more information or to schedule an appointment, please call 847.570.2112.

 If you have difficulty urinating because of

-benign prostatic hyperplasia (BPH), you probably will
+benign prostatic hyperplasia (BPH), you may need surgery if you:

 If you have no complications but have symptoms that bother